kevinpapst/TablerBundle/README.md

 # Tabler Bundle for Symfony

-This repository contains a Symfony bundle, integrating the fantastic [Tabler.io](https://tabler.io) HTML Template to your project.
+This repository contains a Symfony bundle, integrating the fantastic [Tabler.io](https://tabler.io) HTML Template into your Symfony project.

+It ships with many twig helper (functions, filter, embeds. macros and includes) to speed up your development and simplify future upgrades!

 ## Introduction